jazenwong/wong-blog/_posts/essay/2023-05-22-sales-knowledge-and-craft.markdown

 The people who are best at effective selling are the ones who have both knowledge and craft.

-The main pro *knowledge* is that you will be able to get by without learning the craft of sales.
+The main pro of *knowledge* is that you will be able to get by without learning the craft of sales.
 The main con is that you have less horizontal flexibility; if you move industries, you'll be starting from scratch.

 The main pro of *craft* is that it's much more scalable; you will be able to sell any product, no matter the vertical.
 The main con is that it's very, very difficult to learn.